Skip to content

 loop Every interval seconds

-A->>S: Return strategy list
+DM->>S: Return strategy list

 S->>S: Update strategy map